sharath07chandra/taskmanager/README.md

 }
 ```

 3. Error responses from your API should also also be a JSON object with a `message` and `data` fields.
 Messages have to sensible and human readable so that on the client side it can be displayed to the user.
 Also, it should be independent of the server side technology that you are using.
 For example, your API should not return an error message directly from Mongoose to the client.
-For examples of error messages, take a look at the API reference implementation that we have provided.

 4. Your API should respond with appropriate [HTTP status codes](http://www.restapitutorial.com/httpstatuscodes.html) for both successful and error responses.
 You should at least have the following codes: 200 (success), 201 (created), 404 (not found), 500 (server error).